sanjaybh/aircode_api_shopping/docs/en/docs/src/guide/database/update.md

 }
 ```

 In order to ensure the stability, there is a limit on the number of records for a single update.
 The update will fail if it exceeds the limit.
-See: [Resource Limits - Database - Update Limits](/about/limits.html#database-update).
+See: [Resource Limits - Database - Write Limits](/about/limits.html#database-write).

 ## Principle of Save {#the-principle-of-save}

-`save` method can be used to [insert](/guide/database/insert.html) data or [update](#update-data) data, the biggest difference is whether the record contains `_id` field.
+`save` method can be used to [insert](/guide/database/insert.html) data or [update](#update-one) data, the biggest difference is whether the record contains `_id` field.

 - If the record contains the `_id` field, and the record exists in the database, the update operation will be performed
 - Otherwise, an insert is performed and a globally unique `_id` is automatically generated